How to Clean Your Curtains at Home | Rug Doctor

 How to Wash Thermal and Blackout Curtains

-Both of these curtain types have an acrylic layer which is heat sealed to the back of the curtain.
+Thermal and blackout curtains both have an acrylic layer that is heat-sealed to the back of the curtain.
 The acrylic coating is delicate and can be easily broken down without the correct care.

 To Wash